-In alignment to District 300’s mission, to become college and career ready upon graduation, students who graduate from D300 schools will be able to read with confidence, write with purpose, speak with meaning, and think critically as they enter into colleges and any career.
+In alignment to District 300’s mission, to provide engaging and inclusive educational experiences that empower and equip all students to discover, innovate, and succeed now and in the future, students who graduate from D300 schools will be able to read with confidence, write with purpose, speak with meaning, and think critically as they enter into colleges and any career.

 Elementary English language arts instruction allows students to foster an understanding and working knowledge of foundational skills including concepts about print, alphabetic principles and conventions of writing with the goal of ensuring students are effective readers.
 As students progress throughout elementary school, they will read more challenging texts to strengthen their understanding of what they read while building a strong vocabulary knowledge.
 Students will also begin to write for specific purposes, including: to inform, explain, or tell a story.